Ask Congress to Pass the Smithsonian American Latino Museum Act

 We need a National American Latino Museum

 The contributions of American Latinos to this nation date back to even before its creation, and we are committed to rightfully honoring those stories with a national institution.
-Currently there are over 55 million Americans of Latino descent in this country.
+Currently there are over 50.5 million Americans of Latino descent in this country, representing more than 16% of the U.S. population.
 The passing of the Smithsonian American Latino Museum is vital for the development of this growing population that is estimated to total 25% of the U.S. population by 2050.

 The Smithsonian American Latino Museum Act